readium/architecture/navigator/README.md

-**NOTE**: Further discussion of the various choices that must be made in any implementation of a navigator can be found in [Navigator Design Dilemmas](design-dilemmas.md).

-# Architecture for the Navigator Module
+# Navigator

 The navigator is a module that directly interacts with the streamer, either by:

 * using the in-memory model produced by the streamer
-* or by fetching in HTTP the JSON manifest
+* or by fetching in HTTP the JSON manifest through the shared model

 The navigator is responsible for a number of things:

-* it is responsible for displaying the resources contained in the spine of the publication
+* it is responsible for providing access to the resources contained in the reading order of the publication
-* it can also be responsible for navigating between resources (either by following the spine or displaying anciliary resources)
+* it can also be responsible for navigating between resources (either by following the order or displaying anciliary resources)
 * in some implementations, the navigator module may also be responsible for injecting CSS/JS in a resource

 ## Displaying Resources